Peanuts: In broader culture

-The Apollo 10 lunar module's call sign was Snoopy, and the command module's call sign was Charlie Brown.
+The lunar and command modules of Apollo 10 had the call signs of Snoopy and Charlie Brown, respectively.
 While not included in the mission logo, Charlie Brown and Snoopy became semi-official mascots for the mission.
 Charles Schulz drew an original picture of Charlie Brown in a spacesuit that was hidden aboard the craft to be found by the astronauts once they were in orbit.
-This drawing is now on display at the Kennedy Space Center.
+As of 2026, this drawing is on display at the Kennedy Space Center.